Gaithersburg Assault Lawyer

 - Other emergency first responders

 Individuals must know or have reason to know that the person whom they are harming falls into one of these categories of persons.
 Physical injury also signifies something more than minor injuries.
-Regardless of the charge, a second-degree assault conviction may result in up to ten years in prison and assessment of a fine.
+Regardless of the charge, a second-degree assault conviction may result in up to ten years in prison and assessment of a fine without the assistance of a Gaithersburg attorney.

 Inmates and Assault in Gaithersburg